danialfarid/ng-file-upload/README.md

 angular-file-upload
 ===================

+New in version 1.1.2:
+upload.abort() to cancel the upload in progress. issues #34 #35 #36

 New in version 1.1.0:
 * upload is now done with regular angular $http.post (with shim for non-HTML5 browsers) so all angular $http features are available.
 * Added $upload as an angular service.